arob5/arob5.github.io/_posts/2024-10-05-enkf-inv-prob.md

 \end{align}
 Alternatively, if the prior $\pi_0$ takes the form of a well-known distribution, then we can simply set $\overline{u}$ and/or $\hat{C}$ to the known moments of this distribution.
-We could likewise consider such estimates for the
-$\hat{y}$ portion of (6), defined with respect to the ensemble
+We can likewise consider such mean and covariance estimates for the $\hat{y}$ portion of (6), defined with respect to the ensemble
 $$
 \{y^{(j)}\}_{j=1}^{J}, \qquad\qquad y^{(j)} := \mathcal{G}(u^{(j)}) + \epsilon^{(j)}. \tag{17}
 $$